raquo/Airstream/README.md

 #### Var

 `Var(initialValue)` is a State that you can update manually.
 It exposes a `writer`, similar to `EventBus`.

+#### Val

+`Val(value)` is a Signal "constant" – a Signal that never changes its value.
+Unlike other Signals, its value is evaluated immediately upon creation, and it exposes a `now()` method to obtain it.

+Val is useful when a component wants to accept either a Signal or a constant value as input.
+You can just wrap your constant in a Val, and have the component accept a Signal instead.

 #### Custom Observables